splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/advanced-config-auto-instrumentation.rst

 By default, the Splunk Distribution of OpenTelemetry Collector uses the latest version of the related instrumentation library.
 To change the version of your instrumentation library, follow these steps:

 #.
 Open your ``values.yaml`` file.
 #.
 In the instrumentation language section, change the ``tag`` value to match your desired version.
-See the following example YAML:
+The following example changes the Java instrumentation version to ``v1.27.0``.

     .. code-block:: yaml
         :emphasize-lines: 12

         clusterName: myCluster
         splunkObservability:
           realm: <splunk-realm>
           accessToken: <splunk-access-token>
         environment: prd
         certmanager:
           enabled: true
         operator:
           enabled: true
         java:
           repository: ghcr.io/signalfx/splunk-otel-java/splunk-otel-java
           tag: v1.27.0

 #.
 Reinstall the Splunk OTel Collector Chart with the following command: